Last Updated on August 19, 2022 by Thalia

 - Unplug for the day!
 Sometimes the best cure for a crap period is limiting the amount you consume on social media

-- Don’t let your dip in mood get you down.
+- Don’t let your low mood get you down.
 Practice positive self-talk instead to boost your mood and love for yourself

 - Listen to an audiobook and get lost in your imagination